theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/sap-connection-using-xfa-gui.md

 !!! note
     Creating SAP connections using the {{ productName }} UI is deprecated.<br>
     The recommended method for creating SAP connections involves the use of Alteryx' Data Connection Manager and requires an Alteryx Designer version >= 2022.3.
-    For more information, see [Online Help: SAP-Connection](https://help.theobald-software.com/en/xtract-for-alteryx/sap-connection).
+    For more information, see [Documentation: SAP-Connection](https://help.theobald-software.com/en/xtract-for-alteryx/sap-connection).

 ### Create an SAP Connection